-The largest piece of the S&P/ASX20 pie is taken up by Financials, with the usual suspects and heavy hitters like Australia and New Zealand Banking Group (ANZ), Commonwealth Bank of Australia (CBA), National Australia Bank Limited (NAB) and Suncorp Group among the top.
+The largest piece of the S&P/ASX20 pie is taken up by Financials, with the usual suspects and heavy hitters like Australia and New Zealand Banking Group (ANZ), Commonwealth Bank of Australia (CBA), National Australia Bank Limited (NAB) and Westpac (WBC) among the top.

 Other notable companies on the ASX20 include property group Goodman, which sits in the Real Estate sector.
 Goodman are responsible for developing and managing industrial real estate, and own several such properties globally.
-Their FY19 Annual Report noted an increase of operating profit of 11.4% from FY18.
-Industrial group, Brambles, also reported a 19.5% increase in return on capital investment from FY18 to FY19.
 Grocery giant, Woolworths, also holds a place in the ASX20.
-Earlier in 2019 the company completed a $1.7billion off-market share buy-back.
-Woolworth’s Chairman, Gordon Cairns, announced in their Annual Report that between FY16 to FY19 a total return of 64% was delivered to shareholders.
+Their share price peaked at the start of the COVID-19 pandemic.
+And although they haven’t reached that level since, at the time of writing, they are itching closer to that all-time high.

 If you’re comparing Online Share Trading companies, the comparison table below displays some of the companies available on Canstar’s database with links to the company’s website.
 The information displayed is based on an average of 6 trades per month.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical).
 Use Canstar’s Online Share Trading comparison selector to view a wider range of Online Share Trading companies.

 How to buy blue chip shares in Australia